A Self Guided 10 Stop Food Tour of the Jerusalem Shuk Machane Yehuda.

 - Cortado Coffee @Roasters (Kosher) – 20 HaAfarsek Street

-- Rambam’s Milk @Uzi Eli Etrog Man (Kosher) – 10 HaEgoz Street
+- Pineapple Gat @Uzi Eli Etrog Man (Kosher) – 10 HaEgoz Street

 One of the more famous stands in the shuk is Uzi Eli – the Etrog Man.
-Uzi is a Yemenite healer who sells various Etrog based products to cure aches and pains.
-The shop also sells a variety of freshly made juices including Etrog Gat for energy and apple with ginger for a sore throat.
-My favorite choice is the Rambam drink which is almond milk with dates and other goodies.
+The founder Uzi was a Yemenite healer who used various Etrog-based products to cure aches and pains.
+His family runs the shops which sell a variety of freshly made juices including Pineapple Gat, & Etrog Gat for energy, Apple Ginger for a sore throat, and Rambam’s milk for a healthy version of a sweet drink.
 They will always let you try before you buy or you can go for a taster shot of each one for only five shekels each.

 Head back out to Agripas Street and turn right heading down the hill.
-Continue down crossing over 2 side street until you reach the third side street, Beit Yaakov.
+The third street you cross is HaArmonim Street

 Here are more posts about the shuk: